NCiarelli/eventsListAPI/To-Do-list.md

 - Space clear filter button from search button, maybe put them next to each other horizontally instead
 - ? circle to explain what can be put as keywwords
 - maybe want to change to city filtering for location
+- Put the page up on a Surge site